kvokka/onotole/README.md

 Please, do not change version or gems for default install.
 Appname `tmp` is preferred for develop.
 It already added to gitignore.

+Keep in mind, that tests will need installed [hub](https://github.com/github/hub)

 If you find some misprints fell free to fix them.

 Thank you!